zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/cookbooks/directory.md

 displayed_sidebar: zK8s
 ---

-# Overview
+# Overview #

-## Cookbooks ##

-Contains common microservice designs & patterns like api servers and injectable choreography, their setups in Kubernetes,
-Golang, Docker, and startup commands, and useful tools for debugging, interacting, and automating actions.
+Contains common microservice designs & patterns like api servers and injectable choreography, their setups in Kubernetes, Golang, Docker, and startup commands, and useful tools for debugging, interacting, and automating actions.

-## Directory ##

 ### Docusaurus ###